 NEW INCORPORATIONS, ANNUAL REPORTS AND OTHER FILINGS CAN BE DONE ONLINE

-The new Act is (at last!) based on an online system, Societies Online, which provides for electronic filings.
+The new Act is (at last!) based on an online system, BC Societies Online, which provides for electronic filings.
 The old system required paper filings to be made at the Corporate Registry, leading to delayed filing times.
 This updated system allows you to incorporate a new society almost instantly, as well as manage your current society’s filings in one place, thus clarifying record keeping and access to corporate records.

 IN-PERSON AGMs NO LONGER MANDATORY